getporter/proposals/pep/001-initial-pep-process.md

   status to **WITHDRAWN**.

 * When progress on the PEP ceases but we aren't ready to reject it, the PEP can be deferred.
-For example when people are busy for months and but they would like to come back to it later or we want to do it but now isn't the right time because other things need to be done first.
+For example when people are busy for months but they would like to come back to it later or we want to do it but now isn't the right time because other things need to be done first.
 In this case the owner or reviewer can submit a pull request changing the status to **DEFERRED**.